Surgical Preoperative and Recovery

-Dogs are picked up at 4:00 pm the day of surgery.
+Dogs are picked up at 4:00 pm on the day of surgery.
 The discharge instructions are given in a group setting, so we do ask that everyone be at the clinic at 3:30 pm.
 Cats are picked up the following morning at 9:00 am, and these discharge instructions are also given in a group setting.

-CLICK HERE to download a copy of instructions.
+CLICK HERE to download a copy of the instructions.

 - Check the incision site twice daily.
 There should be no drainage.
 Redness and swelling should be minimal.
 Do not allow your pet to lick or chew at the incision.
 An e-Collar must be worn for the next 7 – 10 days.

 - If you notice your cat licking at the incision, it is extremely important that you get an e-collar immediately as this can lead to serious and life-threatening complications.
 You can purchase an e-collar at our clinic for $5.00.

 - If you have a concern with the incision, you can bring your pet to the Humane Society of Manatee County Veterinary Clinic Monday – Friday from 9 am – 12 noon to have it checked.
 Please do not email pictures of the incision as it is difficult to determine if there is a problem.

 - Appetite should return gradually within 24 hours of surgery.
 Lethargy and lack of eating or drinking lasting for more than 24 hours, diarrhea, or vomiting are not normal and you should call our veterinary clinic immediately at 941-747-8808 Option #1.
 Dogs may have a slight cough for a few days following surgery.

 - Do not change your pet’s diet during this time and do not give junk food, table scraps, milk, or any other people food during the recovery period.